 It's not just about the irritating itchy bites either.
 Mosquitos are more than capable of spreading dangerous and sometimes deadly diseases such as the Zika virus, dengue, chikungunya, malaria, yellow fever and encephalitis.
 So taking the right measures can definitely benefit the health of both you and your family.

 And then there's the nasty Tiger Mosquito, which has become prevalent here in Spain in recent years.
-Tiger mosquito bites can be so severe that many people can end up with a visit to their doctor.
+Tiger mosquito bites can be so severe that many people can end up having to visit their doctor.

 In previous articles, we have discussed a number of ways in which to prevent being bitten by mosquitos and have even provided you with some advice on how to catch the little blighters by building a mosquito trap.

 So we thought we would share some extra information with you on specific plants that mosquitoes just hate.
-Plant a few of these around your home and you will be well on your way to creating a mosquito free zone.
+Plant a few of these around your home and you will be well on your way to creating a mosquito-free zone.
 Although plants around the house can act as a primary deterrent they are sometimes avoided.
-For those mosquitoes that think they are clever you can also mix the essential oils of the plants listed below with a carrier oil and apply directly to the skin.
+For those mosquitoes that think they are clever, you can also mix the essential oils of the plants listed below with a carrier oil and apply them directly to the skin.

 Although there are many plants that can be used to deter mosquitos, the list below contains those that are most commonly available from garden centres or that can easily be grown in the garden or pots.

-Citronella has been used for centuries to ward of mosquitos and other insects.
-Today, it can be found in a wide range of products such as citronella candles, sprays, roll-ons and bottled repellents.
+Citronella has been used for centuries to ward off mosquitos and other insects.
+Today, it can be found in a wide range of products such as citronella candles, sprays, roll-ons, and bottled repellents.